etendosoftware/docs/compiled_docs.md

 Then this code registers the button for the tab with id '186':

 ``` javascript
       OB.ToolbarRegistry.registerButton(buttonProps.buttonType, isc.OBToolbarIconButton, buttonProps, 100, '186');
 ```

 Note:

   * the first parameter is a unique identification so that one button can not be registered multiple times.
-  * as the second parameter the button javascript class is passed in, as a default always use isc.OBToolbarIconButton
+  * as the second parameter the button javascript class is passed in, as a default always use isc.ETToolbarIconButton
   * the buttonProps define the button characteristics
   * the third parameter defines the order in the toolbar, the standard buttons are placed with an interval of 10, so you can place your button in between other buttons.
   * The last parameter is the tabId (a String), you can pass null to register a button for all tabs.
 It is also possible to pass in an array of tabIds (strings) to register a button for multiple tabs.